Eworm/template/README.md

 ## Timber

 Timber (<https://www.upstatement.com/timber/>) is an awesome way of making your html cleaner and easier to read.
-It uses the Twig template engine to write html seperate from the html files.
+It uses the Twig template engine to write html seperate from the php files.

 ## Final words